 Infants born with achondroplasia often have a “dome-like” (vaulted) cranium and an extremely large forehead.
 In a tiny percentage of cases, there is an abnormal collection of fluid surrounding the brain (hydrocephalus).
 Achondroplasia is characterized by low muscular tone in infancy.
-The acquisition or developmental of motor skills may be delayed.
+The acquisition or development of motor skills may be delayed.

 The majority of achondroplasia symptoms are caused by abnormal bone development in the spine, skull, and limbs.
 The following are examples of classic symptoms:

 - Arms and legs that are too short, especially the upper arms and thighs; short, wide hands and feet

 - Macrocephaly, frontal bossing, a flattened nasal bridge, and midface hypoplasia are all facial characteristics.

 - Recurrent ear infections, which can result in hearing loss;

 - Difficulties in stretching or moving the elbows.